KartikS07/ERAV1S6/README.md

 The objective is to reach 99.4% Validation accuracy on MNIST dataset with less than 20k parameters & less than 20 Epochs

-Method/Model used to reach
-Model with an maximum of 16 kernels with barch normalizations are used.
+Method used to reach a Model with an maximum of 16 kernels with barch normalizations are used.
 We also used an adaptive average pooling in the last layer.
 Here is the code block with the model

 ![image](https://github.com/KartikS07/ERAV1S6/assets/135399864/7d28b71b-4707-4472-baa7-16791d27672d)